NcUltimate/the-coding-zone/problem-2017-07/README.md

 Mario cannot step outside of the grid boundaries, even if he is performing a move that would otherwise cause him to land in bounds.

+### Output

+The output should be a single positive integer representing the maximum number of coins attained when following the above objective.
+For the sample board above the correct output value would be `8`.

 ### FAQ